The Lightstone Group: Retail

-In November 2024, Lightstone acquired The Outlet Collection Seattle, a 943,000-square-foot shopping mall in Auburn, WA, for $82 million.
+In November 2024, Lightstone acquired The Outlet Collection | Seattle, a 943,000-square-foot shopping mall in Auburn, WA, for $82 million.

 Reinsurance

 Converge RE II, a Lightstone affiliate based in Puerto Rico, is a Class 5 reinsurer operating through the International Insurance Center (IIC) with an A rating.
 The company provides reinsurance services to life and annuity insurers, with a focus on supporting capital reallocation and financial efficiency.
-It manages assets totaling more than $1.5 billion.

 Moxy Hotels

 Beginning in 2010, Lightstone began developing a new hotel concept aimed at offering affordable accommodations in urban markets without compromising on design and comfort.
 Drawing inspiration from the smaller hotel rooms commonly found in Europe, the company introduced micro rooms to reduce the inefficiencies associated with traditional large-scale luxury hotels.

 The concept was influenced by the layout of cruise ships, where rooms are compact but functional, and travelers typically spend their time engaging with amenities or exploring destinations.
 Applying a similar approach, Lightstone developed rooms with space-saving features such as pegboards instead of closets and collapsible furniture.
 The design emphasized functionality while incorporating high-quality beds, furnishings, and fixtures intended to optimize limited space.

 In tandem with room design, Lightstone focused on creating communal spaces and hospitality experiences that reflected changing consumer behaviors.
 Their hotel lobbies were designed to serve multiple functions—acting as co-working spaces, dining areas during the day, and social lounges in the evening.
 Believing that Marriott’s Moxy brand aligned with this vision, Lightstone partnered with the brand and adapted it to include enhanced design elements and on-site dining and entertainment, particularly suited to cities like New York, Los Angeles, and Miami.

 Lightstone opened Moxy Times Square, the brand’s first property in New York City, in 2017.
 This was followed by the development of Moxy Chelsea in 2018, Moxy East Village in 2019, and Moxy Miami South Beach in 2022.

 The expansion in New York City continued with the opening of Moxy Lower East Side in 2022, followed by Moxy Williamsburg in 2023.